-Below, are the most frequently asked questions from the community.
-Click the down arrow for more information.
+Below, are frequently asked questions (FAQs) from the community.
+Click the down arrow for each question for more information.

 Research is a process to establish or confirm facts, solve new or existing problems, or discover new knowledge.
 This process can involve human volunteers, animals, health record data, community data, and so much more.

 Clinical studies involve research using human volunteers (also called participants).
 The purpose of clinical studies is to develop new and better ways to treat patients.
 There are two main types of clinical studies: clinical trials (also called interventional studies) and observational studies.

 - Clinical trials are conducted to collect data regarding the safety and efficacy of new drugs and devices and usually occur after extensive testing in the laboratory.
 Drugs and devices must submit to three phases of clinical trial testing before being considered for approval by the Food and Drug Administration (FDA) and available to consumers.
 These phases test the safety of drugs, how the drugs are absorbed and cleared from the body, how much drug is needed to be therapeutic, and the subsequent side effects.
 Typically, the clinical trial has two groups: one group that receives the study drug or device, and another group that receives a placebo (not the real drug) or the usual treatment.
 The participants and the research team are usually “blinded,” which means that they do not know which group the participant is in – though this information can be revealed if necessary.
 Approved drugs and devices may submit for a fourth phase to review the long-term effectiveness and impact on a patient’s life and to compare it to similar drugs on the market.

 - Observational studies collect information to assess how participants or groups do with standard therapies, such as drugs, devices, activities, or diets prescribed as part of their routine medical care.